Rahul Gandhi's conviction stayed: Priyanka Gandhi Vadra thanks Supreme Court, cites Gautam Buddha's quote

 The Congress general secretary thanked the apex court for the decision and wrote "Satyameva Jayate".

-"Three things cannot be long hidden: the sun, the moon, and the truth”
+"Three things cannot be long hidden: the sun, the moon, and the truth”— Priyanka Gandhi Vadra (@priyankagandhi) August 4, 2023

 ~Gautama Buddha